High performance finish with Stria Cladding

 Contemporary vertical design

-Tough, but beautiful, James Hardie building products are used throughout this architecturally designed home to achieve a modern, high performance finish..
+Tough, but beautiful, Hardie fibre cement products are used throughout this architecturally designed home to achieve a modern, high performance finish..

 Situated in the hills of Point Howard, this architecturally designed two storey, three bedroom home takes full advantage of its spectacular view of Wellington harbour.
 Designed and owned by Cameron Moore of Moore Design, each room is positioned to maximise the view, without compromising visual privacy.
 Moore has created this sense of privacy by excavating into the hillside, which also ensures minimal disruption to neighbouring sites.